Sustainable production of alfalfa

 Context of the story

-In Argentina, 6 million hectares of alfalfa are cultivated, placing this country as the second world producer, after the US In Chile and Uruguay, the cultivated areas are 250,000 and 100,000 ha respectively, which represents approximately 30% of the potential arable area of ??these countries.
+In Argentina, 6 million hectares of alfalfa are cultivated, placing this country as the world’s second-largest producer, after the US.
+In Chile and Uruguay, the cultivated areas are 250,000 and 100,000 ha respectively, which represents approximately 30% of the potential arable area of these countries.
 The improper handling of alfalfa can cause a rapid and constant loss of the nitrogen fertility of the soil, if there is no partial nitrogen recycling system coupled with an efficient system of biological nitrogen fixation by association with specific rhizobia.
 Therefore, the property of alfalfa to maintain soil fertility largely depends on its ability to incorporate nitrogen from the atmosphere.

 The implemented initiative